Fluzzroz/Contxtful-phone-model/Benoit-Boucher-Capstone-Proposal.md

 ### Domain Background

-Contxtful is a web marketing company that specializes in using smartphone telemetry data, such as the gyroscope and acceleration sensors, to detect the context of a user.
+CONTXTFUL is a web marketing company that specializes in using smartphone physical sensor data, such as the gyroscope and acceleration sensors, to detect the context of a user.
 For instance, is he at rest or walking?
 Is he looking at his screen or not?

-This information helps Contxtful push context-aware ads to people when they are most receptive.
+This information helps CONTXTFUL push context-aware ads to people when they are most receptive.

-One of the problems that Contxtful encountered is detecting the type of phone used to generate this data.
+One of the problems that CONTXTFUL encountered is detecting the type of phone used to generate this data.
 This is relevant because every phone has different sensors which report their own version of sensor data that can be classified into their different categories (active, at rest, looking at screen, etc.).
-Knowing the make and model of the phone would allow Contxtful to develop and use make-model specific models, which would result in faster compute time and more accurate results.
+Knowing the make and model of the phone would allow CONTXTFUL to develop and use make-model specific models, which would result in faster compute time and more accurate results.

-Up until now, Contxtful has been extracting the make-model information from a special collector agent, but this agent has problems of its own and it would be preferable to skip it entirely.
+Up until now, CONTXTFUL has been extracting the make-model information from a special collector agent, but this agent has problems of its own and it would be preferable to skip it entirely.

-My first personal motivation for working with Contxtful is because it is a wonderful opportunity to work on a real-world problem, as opposed to a toy problem.
+My first personal motivation for working with CONTXTFUL is because it is a wonderful opportunity to work on a real-world problem, as opposed to a toy problem.
 Secondly, the tech lead is an acquaintance of mine, so I'm helping a friend.
 Finally, this is a great foot in the door for future collaboration or employment.

 ### Problem Statement

-The primary goal is to identify the phones make-model based solely on their telemetry data.
+The primary goal is to identify the phones make-model based solely on their physical data.
 This can be measured by a simple label classification accuracy score.

 As a secondary target, it would be interesting to cluster the phones and see if a natural separation of the samples occur based on their make-models.
 This can be measured by weighting the representation of each phone make-models into the clusters.

 ### Datasets and Inputs

-The dataset is derived from a measure of a phone's telemetry.
-What Contxtfull calls a "raw_data_vector" is generated every second and includes all data points from the various sensors (X-Y-Z gyroscope, X-Y-Z accelerometer, etc) sampled at the phone's sample rate.
+The dataset is derived from a measure of a phone's physical sensor.
+What CONTXTFUL calls a "raw_data_vector" is generated every second and includes all data points from the various sensors (X-Y-Z gyroscope, X-Y-Z accelerometer, etc) sampled at the phone's sample rate.
 This rate varies by model, but is generally in the range of 16-32 Hz.
 Consequently, the raw_data_vector do not have a consistent length.

 The "raw_data_vector" will not be available to us for our ML models.

-What will be used in our ML models is what Contxtfull refers to as "full_stat_vector".
+What will be used in our ML models is what CONTXTFUL refers to as "full_stat_vector".
 This is a vector of consistent length that includes a slew of various statistical metrics.
 For instance: maximum_gyroscope_speed_Z, first_derivate_linear_acceleration_Z, mean_euclidean_speed, etc. The total number of features is 1652.

  The "full_stat_vector" will be provided without labels, preventing us from knowing specifically what each column represents.

-Telemetry data is collected on phones who browse websites on which the Contxtful plugin is installed.
+Physical sensor data is collected on phones who browse websites on which the CONTXTFUL plugin is installed.
 The specific websites wishes to remain anonymous.

 Approximately 12 000 samples (full_stat_vector) will be provided.